 Consult a Professional

 Have an expert look at your roof system before you decide to switch to a heavier option.
 You need someone to tell you that your roof can handle the added weight.
 If it can’t handle the weight, you’ll either have to change to a new roofing option, such as metal shingles to create a similar effect, or you’ll have to modify your roof system to be stronger and handle more weight.

 Consider the Cost

-One of the first things that you’ll likely consider when deciding on a roofing material is the cost of the product.
-Some materials, like copper or slate, simply cost more than others like asphalt shingles or cellulose.
+One of the first things that you’ll likely consider when deciding on a roofing material is the cost of the roofing material.
+Some materials, like copper roofing or slate, simply cost more than others like asphalt shingles or cellulose.
 That doesn’t mean that they’re a rip-off or that you shouldn’t spend the extra cash.
 There are two things that you should consider.
 How much you’re paying and how long the roof is going to last, and whether or not you can afford a more expensive, and longer-lasting roof in the beginning.
 When comparing the cost of products, write each down and keep them for your personal records.
 Here’s a simple breakdown of estimated roofing costs (not including installation):

 Costs Per Square Foot